owdproject/app-about/README.md

 ## Overview

-The OWD About App is a simple application for Open Web Desktop that displays basic information about your OWD instance.
+The OWD About App is a simple application for Open Web Desktop that displays some basic info.

 ## Quick Installation